Northern Sydney: Culture and sport

 Sporting representation in Northern Sydney often differs by areas of the region.
 In rugby league, the North Sydney Bears represent the North Shore, as well as much of the Hornsby area, whilst the Manly Warringah Sea Eagles represent the Northern Beaches and Forest District.
 The Ryde area lacks a specific rugby league team, but local teams compete in the Balmain District Junior Rugby League, feeding into the Wests Tigers development system.

 In the main rugby union competition in Sydney the Shute Shield, Northern Sydney is very well represented,.
 On the North Shore, Gordon Rugby Club represents Chatswood and the Upper North Shore, whilst Northern Suburbs Rugby Club represents much of the Lower North Shore.
 Manly RUFC represents the Lower Northern Beaches, whilst the Warringah Rugby Club represents the Upper Northern Beaches.
 The Ryde area is represented by Eastwood Rugby Club.
 Many children from the area are sent to the elite private schools of Sydney and hold rugby union as the preferred code.
 Notable traditional 15 man code schools include Barker College, Knox Grammar School, St Joseph's College, Hunters Hill and Saint Ignatius' College, Riverview.

 In NSW Premier Cricket, teams in Northern Sydney include Gordon District Cricket Club, Manly Warringah District Cricket Club,Mosman Cricket Club, Northern District Cricket Club (Waitara), and UTS North Sydney Cricket Club.

 Transport

 Northern Sydney is very well serviced by public transport.
 Two railway lines operate through the region known as the North Shore railway line and the Northern railway line on the Sydney Trains network.

 The Epping to Chatswood rail link which opened in 2009, crosses Northern Sydney from Chatswood to Epping.
 The link is now part of Sydney Metro Northwest.

-There is also an abundance of bus routes serving the region operated by Busways, CDC NSW and Keolis Downer Northern Beaches.
+There is also an abundance of bus routes serving the region operated by Busways, CDC NSW and Keolis Northern Beaches.

 The southern part of this region is frequented by ferry services to the Sydney central business district and westbound towards Parramatta, as well as ferry services to the Sydney CBD from Manly.

 The main arterial roads in Northern Sydney are Military Road, the Pacific Highway, the Warringah Freeway, Pennant Hills Road, Ryde Road, Epping Road, Mona Vale Road, Victoria Road, Beecroft Road, Pittwater Road and Wakehurst Parkway.